-The IASB has issued a number of amendments to standards that are not yet effective for the fiscal year ended April 30, 2014.
+The IASB has issued a number of amendments to standards that are not yet effective for the fiscal year ending April 30, 2016.
 Accordingly these standards have not been applied by the Company in the preparation of these financial statements.